M4nuski/Easy3D_webGL/readme.md

 * STL, OBJ, MS3D to JSON or other ready-to-use format for mesh data and entities
 * Improved Entity loading (ideally external tool should prepare model data for better load perf)
 * --ver6:
+* CD object, single for simple and array of for complex
 * Entity hierarchy (parents with n-childs, matrix propagation etc)
 * Mesh hierarchy (vertex bind, weight, keyframe anim and interpolation)
 * Update shaders to leverage GPU matrix multiplication efficiency instead of JS engine